AndersDeath/diary2/000-current.md

 # 16 June - Sonnerstag - Berlin - 633 Tag der Einwanderung - Warm Sunny

 I finally did some cleaning in the apartments today.
 It's nice.
+Absence of time on my and Ksusha's sides lead us to dirty rooms that I don't like.